Tron: Legacy: Home media release

 Tron: Legacy was released by Walt Disney Studios Home Entertainment on Blu-ray Disc, DVD, and digital download in North America on April 5, 2011.
 Tron: Legacy was available stand-alone as a single-disc DVD, a two-disc DVD and Blu-ray combo pack, and a four-disc box set adding a Blu-ray 3D and a digital copy.
 A five-disc box set featuring both Tron films was also released, entitled The Ultimate Tron Experience, having a collectible packaging resembling an identity disk.
 The digital download of Tron: Legacy was available in both high definition or standard definition, including versions with or without the digital extras.

 A short film sequel to the film, Tron: The Next Day, as well as a preview of the 19-episode animated series Tron: Uprising, is included in all versions of the home media release.
 Tron: Legacy was the second Walt Disney Studios Home Entertainment release that included Disney Second Screen, a feature accessible via a computer or iPad app download that provides additional content as the user views the film.
 Forty minutes of the film were shot in 2.39:1 and then vertically enhanced for IMAX.
 These scenes are presented in 1.78:1 in a similar way to the Blu-ray release of The Dark Knight.

+In August 2025, it was announced during the Destination D23 showcase that Tron: Legacy would be released as a 4K Ultra HD Steelbook on September 16.
+Disney+ announced later in the month that the Tron films were available to stream in 4K.